 In the last 12 years of marriage, we have celebrated birthdays, anniversaries but never valentine.
 There was no specific reason but it just never happened.
 But this year we specially did celebrate, went out for lunch and dinner dates with each other obviously! :D I also went out for coffee with friends.

 The recipe which I used is my go-to recipe for white cake.
-I adapted it by adding cocoa powder and colour to it.
+I adapted it by adding cocoa powder and color to it.
 And it came out perfect.
 I also used the sheet pan of my oven and used cookie cutter to cut mini rounds.
 Assembling them is a cake walk literally!
 They don’t break, no extra skills required and just top them with fresh or marinated strawberries.
 I used some balsamic vinegar to marinate and served with balsamic strawberries.

 It was a super duper hit cake.
 V took 2 portions of it to his office, Vedanta named them choco-pies and ate very happily.
 Mini cakes are definitely making an appearance in my kitchen again!